spectral-cockpit/opusreader2/README.md

 3. providing useful downstream features for metadata and spectra management (additional helper and wrapper functions).

 We now track changes under semantic versioning using [{fledge}](https://github.com/cynkra/fledge).
 Please consult the [NEWS](NEWS.md) to follow progress and history of features along semantic versioning.
 Our goal is to release a stable version on CRAN that is production ready very soon.
-Expected time is around June 2023.
+Expected time of arrival is July 2023.

 ## 📦 Installation